Interactive Sculpture, Environment & Performance Space

 Performance by Gregory King & Leila Khoury

-This interactive environment and performance piece replicates our political climate.
-As the socio-historical construct of whiteness impedes rational governance, social justice can seem out of reach.
-“Cloud of Whiteness” acknowledges the fog cast over social justice issues.
-As participants interact with movable clay bricks – clearing or building – they trigger a pushback of whiteness.
-Particulates fall from an undulating overhead bag.
-The antagonistic mechanisms are made visible so that viewers may consider agency within systems of oppression.
+This interactive environment and performance activation mirrors our current political climate.
+As the sociohistorical construct of whiteness impedes rational governance, social justice can seem out of reach.
+“Cloud of Whiteness” acknowledges the fog cast over social justice issues when fear takes hold.

 Cloud of Whiteness utilizes camera vision techniques and the inherent racism in filmic processes to create a microcosm of our current political climate.
 An installed surveillance camera captures the scene only in terms of black and white.
 The camera feed is run through an original Max MSP processing and triggers a re-purposed motor to release more whiteness particulates if it calculates a lack of whiteness in the video frame.
 Some repositionable red clay bricks are left raw, while others have been painted white.

-(Documentation Credit: Evan Prunty, Alec Miller, Ron Shelton, Darice Polo)
+(Documentation Credits: Evan Prunty, Alec Miller, Ron Shelton, Darice Polo)